divio/divio-cloud-docs/introduction/05-more-complex-configuration.rst

 Triggering the toolbar
 ^^^^^^^^^^^^^^^^^^^^^^

-The toolbar is only triggered if certain conditions are met.
-By default, it's only if ``DEBUG = True`` and the server IP address is `listed in INTERNAL_IPS
+The toolbar should only be triggered if certain conditions are met.
+By default, it's only if ``DEBUG = True`` *and* the server IP address is `listed in INTERNAL_IPS
 <https://django-debug-toolbar.readthedocs.io/en/stable/installation.html#configuring-internal-ips>`_.

 With Docker, we don't have a way to know what internal IP address a project will have, so we can't rely on that.
-However, relying on ``DEBUG`` will be enough, so we define a function that will serve as a ``SHOW_TOOLBAR_CALLBACK`` callback to replace the default:
+However, relying on ``DEBUG`` will be enough, so we define a function that will serve as a ``SHOW_TOOLBAR_CALLBACK`` callback to replace the default.

+At the end of the ``settings.py`` file, add:

 ..  code-block:: python